Pluggable-Transports/Pluggable-Transports-website/_pages/how.md

 ## How this escalates

 The collateral freedom approach is not without its own risks.
-In the Greatfire example, while github and the Amazon Cloud were not blocked outright due to the socio-economic impacts, they both paid a steep price for hosting censored content in the form of a [crippling denial of service attack](http://arstechnica.com/security/2015/04/ddos-attacks-that-crippled-github-linked-to-great-firewall-of-china/)
+In one well-known case, github and the Amazon Cloud were unknowingly being used for collateral freedom, and while they were not blocked outright, likely due to the socio-economic impacts, they both paid a steep price for hosting censored content in the form of a [crippling denial of service attack](http://arstechnica.com/security/2015/04/ddos-attacks-that-crippled-github-linked-to-great-firewall-of-china/)

 Less advanced adversaries can also take a further step on even the most basic firewalls, which is [Protocol and Port Blocking](#port-blocking).